-Although you don't have to use a toothbrush or toothpaste until the first tooth pops up, cleaning the gums after feeding will remove bacteria and sugar from the mouth, and you do want him or her to get used to that process.
+Although you don't have to use a toothbrush or toothpaste until the first tooth pops up, cleaning the gums after feeding will remove bacteria and sugar from the mouth, and you do want them to get used to that process.
 To clean your baby's gums, wrap a clean, damp washcloth around your finger and gently rub the gums with it.

-Once your child gets that first tooth, it's time to break out the soft-bristled toothbrush and a very small amount of toothpaste.
-Pick a fluoride-free toothpaste, such as My First Colgate™, which has a mild flavor and is safe if your baby swallows a little accidentally.
-Use a baby toothbrush that is sized to fit comfortably in a smaller mouth.
+Once your child gets that first tooth, it's time to break out the soft-bristled toothbrush and a tiny amount of toothpaste.
+Pick a fluoride-free toothpaste with a mild flavor and is safe if your baby swallows a little accidentally.
+Use a baby-sized toothbrush made to fit comfortably in a smaller mouth.

-Get in the habit of brushing your baby's teeth twice daily from the moment his first tooth appears.
+Get in the habit of brushing your baby's teeth twice daily from the moment their first tooth appears.
 Gently brush the tooth with the toothbrush, making sure you get all sides and the gums surrounding it.
-Once multiple teeth are present, you can start flossing, to remove debris that can get stuck between adjacent teeth.
+Once multiple teeth are present, you can start flossing to remove debris that can get stuck between adjacent teeth.
 Although these baby teeth fall out in time, it's important to take good care of them so they don't fall out prematurely.
-Healthy baby teeth mark the space where the permanent teeth will reside, while helping your child learn to chew and pronounce words properly.
+Healthy baby teeth mark the space where the permanent teeth will reside while helping your child learn to chew and pronounce words correctly.

-The first few teeth to come in also help mark the time for that first visit to the dentist.
-The American Dental Association recommends having your baby see a dentist by the time he turns one.
-Consider seeing a pediatric dentist, who's specially trained in the care of a child's mouth.
-Your baby's first dental visit is also a good opportunity to discuss any concerns you may have.
-If you're unsure if you're brushing your baby's teeth correctly, or want to know what to expect when it comes to teething, this first visit is the time to ask them.
+The first few teeth to come in also help mark the first visit to the dentist.
+Consider seeing a pediatric dentist who's specially trained in the care of a child's mouth.
+Your baby's first dental visit is also an excellent opportunity to discuss any concerns you may have.
+If you're unsure if you're brushing your baby's teeth correctly or want to know what to expect when it comes to teething, this first visit is the time to ask them.

-Infant oral care is just the beginning of a lifelong habit of good oral hygiene.
-If you ever face problems with caring for your baby's teeth, the dentist is there for you.
-But being prepared with what to use and when to use it will make each visit as easy as the last.
+Infant oral care is just the beginning of a lifelong habit of good dental hygiene.
+If you ever face problems with caring for your baby's teeth, the dentist is there for you, but being prepared will make each visit as easy as the last.